 This prize is open to BSPD members and seeks entries from non-consultant grade (or equivalent) clinicians.
-If you are not already a member of the Society, you can join at the same time as submiiting your abstract.
 Clinical cases should demonstrate complex, novel or multidisciplinary treatments provided for a child and should satisfy one or more of the following criteria:

 - Involve any advanced restorative, prosthetic, periodontal, surgical or orthodontic treatments